 The view from the top of Mt.
 Helgafell is beautiful in all directions, extraordinary really.
-In the north direction you will see Stykkishólmur town and the innumerable islands on Breiðafjörður bay, but these islands are on the list of 3 innumerable things in Iceland.
+In the north direction, you will see Stykkishólmur town and the innumerable islands on Breiðafjörður bay, but these islands are on the list of 3 innumerable things in Iceland.

 Let's respect this sacred place and not dislocate rocks or leave anything behind.
 One never knows what repercussions it can have, whether we believe in it or not!

 Now, let's return back to the car.
 Since I have hiked up on top of Mt.
 Helgafell so many times, then I have hiked on both sides of the mountain.

 It is only for my love of the Icelandic Sagas that I hike up from Guðrún's grave, but hiking up on the west side does not disturb the farmers at Helgafell, as then you don't have to pass their farm.
 I have also heard that the path from Guðrún's grave has been closed off now.

-The farmers received a grant from Framkvæmdasjóður ferðamannastaða in 2014 to repair the damages already done to Helgafell by the myriad of visitors, but were denied a grant in 2015 and 2016 to finish this task.
+The farmers received a grant from Framkvæmdasjóður ferðamannastaða in 2014 to repair the damages already done to Helgafell by the myriad of visitors but were denied a grant in 2015 and 2016 to finish this task.

-It is of different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I often refer to in my blogs:
+It is of a different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I often refer to in my travel-blogs:

 It was named after a polar bear, which came ashore on the island and lay to rest on a stall on the southern part of the island, which is surrounded by tall cliffs.

 A giantess was on the mainland, people say that she lived at Helgafell before Christianity was adopted in Iceland and a church was erected at Helgafell, but trolls are no fans of Christianity and churches.
 And they especially don't like hearing church bells ringing.

 The giantess noticed that the polar bear was on the aforementioned stall on the island and thus she walked on top of Þingvallaborg, which is opposite the island from the mainland, and threw a huge boulder over to the island to kill the polar bear.

 The Giantess had a grudge against this man, the reason why is not mentioned in the account, and threw a huge rock towards the man sitting in his boat, but that rock landed in Hvítabjarnarey island and can still be seen there, but the giantess failed to kill the man.

-Close to Nesvogur by Stykkishólmur one can find 3 little hummocks, which are believed to have been thrown there by the giantess in Kerlingarskarð cleft, but she meant to destroy the church at Helgafell with these hummocks".
+Close to Nesvogur by Stykkishólmur, one can find 3 little hummocks, which are believed to have been thrown there by the giantess in Kerlingarskarð cleft, but she meant to destroy the church at Helgafell with these hummocks".

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason).